 this trail include interpretive signs, natural

-of the Meadow Trail with three sets of
+the north end of the Meadow Trail with three

 A trail guide provides additional information at each of the 17 numbered signs along the trails.
 Additional improvements consist of: an irrigation well that was installed to maintain water levels within the three cypress brakes at the preserve; plantings of Delta native trees and plant species to encourage biodiversity and an eco-friendly environment for both flora and fauna within the Preserve.